Battle of the Sexes (tennis): 1998: Karsten Braasch vs. the Williams sisters

 Another event dubbed a "Battle of the Sexes" took place during the 1998 Australian Open between Karsten Braasch and the Williams sisters.
-Venus and Serena Williams had claimed that they could beat any male player ranked outside the world's top 200, so Braasch, then ranked 203rd, challenged them both.
-Braasch was described by one journalist as "a man whose training regime centered around a pack of cigarettes and more than a couple of bottles of ice cold lager".
-The matches took place on court number 12 in Melbourne Park, after Braasch had finished a round of golf and two shandies.
-He first took on Serena and after leading 5–0, beat her 6–1.
-Venus then walked on court and again Braasch was victorious, this time winning 6–2.
+Venus and Serena Williams were aged 17 and 16 at the time and neither had yet won a Grand Slam tournament, but they claimed that they could beat any male player ranked outside the world's top 200.
+So Braasch, then ranked 203rd, challenged them both.
+He was 30 years old and was described by one journalist as "a man whose training regime centered around a pack of cigarettes and more than a couple of bottles of ice cold lager".
+The matches took place on court number 12 in Melbourne Park, after Braasch had finished a round of golf and two shandies, while Venus had just played (and lost) a regular Australian Open match against Lindsey Davenport.

+Braasch first took on Serena and after leading 5–0, beat her 6–1.
+Venus was still giving her post-match press conference while her sister played, and only walked on court shortly before it was her turn to play him.
+Again Braasch was victorious, this time winning 6–2.
 Braasch said afterwards, "500 and above, no chance."
-He added that he had played like someone ranked 600th in order to keep the game "fun" and that the big difference was that men can chase down shots much more easily and put spin on the ball that female players could not handle.
-The Williams sisters adjusted their claim to beating men outside the top 350.
+He claimed that he had played like someone ranked 600th in order to keep the game "fun" and that the big difference was that men can chase down shots much more easily and put spin on the ball that female players could not handle.
+According to Braasch, the Williams sisters subsequently adjusted their claim to beating men outside the top 350.